eclipsesource/tabris-js/doc/custom-widgets.md

 #### Available property types

 * `"any"`: Accepts any value.
-The value is not checked or converted.
+The value is neither checked nor converted.
-* `"boolean"`: Accepts `true` or `false`, all other values are converted as determined by the JavaScript language ("truthy"/"falsy" values).
+* `"boolean"`: Accepts `true` or `false`.
+Other values are converted to boolean as determined by the JavaScript language ("truthy"/"falsy" values).
-* `"string"`:  Accepts any strings, any non-string is converted as determined by the JavaScript language (e.g. `23.0` becomes `"23"`).
+* `"string"`:  Accepts any string.
+Other values are converted to strings as determined by the JavaScript language (e.g. `23.0` becomes `"23"`).
+* `"number"`: Accepts any finite number.
+Other values (including `NaN`) are rejected.
-* `"natural"`: Accepts any number equal or greater than zero and smaller than infinity, with any non-round number being rounded.
-Any other value (including `NaN`) is rejected.
+* `"natural"`: Accepts any finite number equal or greater than zero.
+Floating-point numbers will be rounded.
+Other values (including `NaN`) are rejected.
-* `"integer"`: Accepts any number equal or greater than -infinity and smaller than infinity, with any non-round number being rounded.
-Any other value (including `NaN`) is rejected.
+* `"integer"`: Accepts any finite number.
+Floating-point numbers will be rounded.
+Other values (including `NaN`) are rejected.
-* `"color"`: Accepts any value describing a color as outlined in the Tabris.js documentation, other values are rejected.
+* `"color"`: Accepts any value describing a color as outlined in the Tabris.js documentation.
+Other values are rejected.
 Will be passed as an [r, g, b, a] array to the native side.
-* `"font"`: Accepts any value describing a font as outlined in the Tabris.js documentation, other values are rejected.
+* `"font"`: Accepts any value describing a font as outlined in the Tabris.js documentation.
+Other values are rejected.
 Will be passed as an [[family*], size, bold, italic] array to the native side.
-* `"image"`: Accepts any value describing an image as outlined in the Tabris.js documentation, other values are rejected.
+* `"image"`: Accepts any value describing an image as outlined in the Tabris.js documentation.
+Other values are rejected.
 Will be passed to the native side as an object as described in the Tabris.js documentation.
 * `["choice", ["op1", "op2", ...]]` allows `"op1"`, `"op2"`, etc. Other values are rejected.
 * `["choice", ["op1": "encodedOp1", ...}]` allows `"op1"` and encodes it as `"encodedOp1"`.
 Other values are rejected.
 * `"array"`: Accepts any array.